Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

 #### Identity Service configuration properties {#isprops}

 Use this information to configure Content Services to authenticate using Identity Service.
 Content Services uses Spring Security components because the Keycloak Adapters have been deprecated.
-Key features and behaviors of the Keycloak Adapter, such as the communication with the Alfresco Identity Service, are preserved.
+Key features and behaviors of the Keycloak Adapter, such as the communication with the Identity Service, are preserved.
 For more information, see the Keycloak documentation [Deprecation of Keycloak adapters](https://www.keycloak.org/2022/02/adapter-deprecation).

 Configure the `alfresco-global.properties` file using the below properties: